 Given unemployment benefits and deferred compensation aren’t forever, we can’t use the capitalized values to permanently value a severance package.
 It’s just one way of looking at it.
 The true value is the total combined income of the severance package.

 Bottom line: Never quit your job or get fired!
 Always try to get laid off with a severance package instead.
 You have nothing to lose.
 A severance package not only provides you money, but also buys you time to do your next thing.
-With the value of a severance package going up today, you would be foolish not to try and negotiate for one.
+The value of a severance package has gone up.
+You would be foolish not to try and negotiate for one.

 How To Engineer Your Layoff – 5th Edition

 With the desire to traditionally publish a book on my mind, my wife and I decided to first spend time updating our severance book, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.

 The book has grown from initially 120-pages in 2012 to now over 200-pages in 2021.
 I’ve consistently incorporated reader feedback and case studies.
 The latest edition covers when to hire a lawyer and answers to new intriguing reader questions.
 I’ve also updated the resources and more.